Richard Topcliffe: Career

 Topcliffe's victims included the Jesuits Robert Southwell, and Henry Walpole.
 Topcliffe features numerous times in John Gerard, S.J.'s autobiography of his days as a hunted priest in Elizabethan England.
-In it, he is described as, "old and hoary and a veteran in evil".
+In it, he is described as "old and hoary and a veteran in evil".
 In early 1592, he or one of his men, Nicholas Jones, raped or seduced a prisoner in the Gatehouse prison, Anne Bellamy, and persuaded her to arrange the capture of the Jesuit priest Robert Southwell at her family's house outside London.
 When Bellamy married Jones, Topcliffe tried to force her father to give the couple an estate.
 What became of them is unknown, but the Bellamy family was ruined.
 Anne Bellamy was the Queen's prisoner, and therefore entitled to her protection, yet no action was taken against Topcliffe over this affair, even though the Queen knew about the pregnancy, and knew that Topcliffe had spirited the woman away to his house in Lincolnshire.

-In August 1597, the Council commissioned Topcliffe to investigate the play by Ben Jonson and Thomas Nashe, The Isle of Dogs, which upset the authorities so badly.
+In August 1597, the Council commissioned Topcliffe to investigate the play by Ben Jonson and Thomas Nashe, The Isle of Dogs, which so badly upset the authorities.
 Fortunately for Jonson, by then Topcliffe's general commission had been withdrawn, and his power much curtailed, though he never lost favour with the Queen and the Cecils.
 It is possible, though unlikely, that he initiated the inquiry.